-- Is the keratin identified by the protein ID service in my 1D gel band a contamination?
+- Is the keratin identified by the protein identification service in my 1D gel band a contamination?
 Or is it a relevant human protein from the sample?

 - How is it possible that only Keratin was identified in the sample although the protein band was clearly visible?

 - Does this mean that keratin was the only protein in the sample?
 Or is the identification of other proteins impossible when even small amounts of keratin are present?

 - The size of my protein and band cut from gel was 50-55kDa and Keratin is 66kDa, so how did the Keratin get into sample?

 - Is there even a smallest possibility that something happened in your lab?